armx2020/arm-new/replit.md

     1.  **PostgreSQL (Development):** Local to Replit for development, with `FULLTEXT` indexes adapted for PostgreSQL.
     2.  **MySQL Dev (armbase-2):** A full-access copy of the production database hosted on Timeweb Cloud (46.229.214.78) for primary development, including SSL.
     3.  **MySQL Production:** A read-only connection to the live production database for viewing current data.
-- **Image Handling:** In development, all images are sourced from the production server via a `storage_url()` helper.
-Future plans include migrating images to Timeweb S3 with CDN integration for unified storage and faster delivery.
+- **Image Handling:** All images are now stored in Timeweb S3 cloud storage (4.64 GB, 20,781 files).
+The `StorageHelper` automatically generates S3 URLs for all images.
+Files are stored with `storage/app/public/` prefix in S3, while database paths remain without prefix (e.g., `uploaded/file.jpg`).
+Future plans include CDN integration for faster delivery.
 - **Automated Deployment:** A CI/CD pipeline is set up: changes pushed from Replit to GitHub trigger a webhook to Timeweb, which executes a `deploy.sh` script to update the production environment.
 This includes `git pull`, `composer install`, cache clearing, `php artisan migrate`, configuration caching, and permission setting.
 - **Security:** The deployment webhook is secured with a shared secret and GitHub's `X-Hub-Signature-256` for request validation.
 - **Environment Configuration:** `bootstrap/set-replit-url.php` automatically configures `APP_URL` for Replit. `TrustProxies` middleware is configured for correct operation with Replit's proxy.